nick-gibb/bird-detection/README.md

 ### Design Decisions

-Different Python modules are used for specific functionalities like file operations, database operations, video processing, and data visualization.
+Multiple Python modules are used for the different functionalities, including file operations, database operations, video processing, and data visualization.
 Constants are used for file paths and frame intervals.
-SQLite enables lightweight, serverless data storage.
+SQLite is used for lightweight, serverless data storage.
+The entire application, including data processing and visualization, is run from a single main script.

 ### Improvement Suggestions

 - Enhance error handling.
 - Implement a CI/CD pipeline for automated testing, linting, formatting, and dev/prod deployment.
-- Improved integration for real-time or recorded video input streams.
+- Integrate with an upstream system that provides real-time or recorded video input streams.
 - Evaluate the performance of different object detection models and fine-tune them for bird detection.
 - Monitoring and alerting for uptime, performance, and business-relevant metrics (e.g. number of birds detected).
 - Include unit tests for code reliability and maintainability.